Do you know what your body type is?

-It is highly likely that you will automatically know which one you are once you read the descriptions.
-It is also possible that you are a hybrid, meaning that you have a slight combination of two body-types, which we will describe shortly.
+It is also possible that you are a hybrid, meaning that you have a slight combination of two body types.

 Let’s begin with the ectomorph.

-Ectomorphs are the people who have always been skinny their whole lives.
-They tend to have small joints (skinny wrists, ankles, waist etc) and have a difficult time gaining weight.
+Ectomorphs are people who have always been skinny their whole lives.
+They tend to have small joints (skinny wrists, ankles, waist, etc) and have a difficult time gaining weight.

 - Brad Pitt in Fight Club